Funds were available to assist 20 families. The elderly drew lots to decide who would benefit.

 Each of the families have now received two hens and everything they need to collect and store safe water for their domestic needs and to water their crops.

-You will see below the progress of the Parish Project in Kaleere, Uganda, the testimonies and feedback from the project have been very encouraging and, despite the drought at the end of 2016, real progress is being made by this community.
+You will see below how the Parish Project in Kaleere, Uganda progressed, the testimonies and feedback from the project have been very encouraging and real progress has been made by this community.

-We currently have four PARISH PROJECTS underway in Rwanda and Uganda changing the lives of communities in need.
+We have several PARISH PROJECTS underway in Rwanda and Uganda changing the lives of communities in need.
 In order for this support to continue WE NEED YOUR DONATIONS

 Applying a holistic approach tailored to the most urgent needs of each community.

 Working in partnership with the local church

 Stage one provides for approximately twenty families within the community together with support for a project that will benefit the community as a whole.
 Each Parish Project is funded over several phases with reports and feedback provided at the end of each phase.
 Additional support to improve health and education is provided as needs arise.

 If phase one is successful a further twenty families will be selected and phase two will commence.